ChaoXu86/deploy_ss/README.md

 # sudo deploy_ss_ubuntu18.sh
 ```
 ## 2. deploy proxy server with v2ray-plugin options
 Recommended way.
 Below command will create server with v2ray-plugin.
 The hostname is "host=" is the DNS name of your host.
-For AWS server, you could get your host name from the console. .
+For AWS server, you could get your host name from the console.
+IP is the internal backend IP of your server, normally it's the eth0's IP addresses.
 ```
 # deploy_ss_ubuntu18.sh \
+--ip 172.31.16.122 \
 --port 33333 \
 --password bij98324lj \
 --plugin_opts "server;host=ec2-3-115-18-88.ap-northeast-1.compute.amazonaws.com"